-Like antibiotics for bacteria, antiviral drugs are a class of antimicrobials used specifically for treating viral infections.
+Like antibiotics for bacteria, antiviral drugs developed by drug process development services are a class of antimicrobials used specifically for treating viral infections.
 They are relatively harmless to host because they inhibit the development of pathogens instead of destroying them.
 Most of the antiviral agents need to be activated by viral and cellular enzymes before exerting antiviral effect.
 Hence, activity of enzymes and concentration of substrates will influence the efficacy of these drugs.

 In majority of acute infections, viral replication is already at its peak when symptoms appear.
 To be effective, antiviral therapy has to be started in the incubation period, i.e has to be prophylactic.

 1. Anti-herpes virus: Idoxuridine, acyclovir, valacyclovir, famciclovir, ganciclovir, forscarnet

 Except forscarnet which is an inhibitor of DNA polymerase and reverse transcriptase, others are purine and pyrimidine anlaogues.